-The rise of competitive video gaming
+The rise of esports

-eSports and sports fans
+Esports and sports fans

-The future of eSports and fan engagement
+The future of esports and fan engagement

-As eSports grows in popularity, this will attract more clubs, sponsors and players to participate.
-Games such as League of Legends has already reached a stellar level of this and other games must follow in this path, creating their own global leagues.
-Sports clubs and brands are just starting to see the value of games and as the young eSports players and spectators of today become the executives of tomorrow, greater understanding and linkage will occur.
-The prejudices and misunderstandings about gaming and eSports will therefore cease to be a barrier.
+As esports grows in popularity, this will attract more clubs, sponsors and players to participate.
+Games such as Fortnite and League of Legends have already reached a stellar level of this and other games will follow in this path, creating their own global leagues.
+Sports clubs and brands are just starting to see the value of games and as the young esports players and spectators of today become the executives of tomorrow, greater understanding and linkage will occur.
+The prejudices and misunderstandings about gaming and esports will therefore cease to be a barrier.

-There are a number of other issues to address with the continued growth of eSports, including mental health problems of professional players including anxiety, panic attacks and depression.
-In eSports, players can literally go from being a teenager playing video games for fun with friends, to be thrust in to the scrutiny of the public eye and social media with a great deal of pressure on them.
+There are a number of other issues to address with the continued growth of esports, including mental health problems of professional players including anxiety, panic attacks and depression.
+In esports, players can literally go from being a teenager playing video games for fun with friends, to be thrust in to the scrutiny of the public eye and social media with a great deal of pressure on them.
 Mental health in millennials is already a growing issue as documented in the excellent book ‘Life of Y‘.
 Putting young people into these high pressure positions where they are spending 95% of their time repeatedly practising video games – this leaves little time for a healthy life style and spending less time with friends and family.
-This is another dilemma to address for the future of eSports.
+This is another dilemma to address for the future of esports.

 Graphics, sound, gameplay and tactics within video games will continue to improve, further blurring the boundaries between the game and reality.

 “Esports already is a significant part of video game culture, and has the potential to reach a much wider audience ,and may challenge the hegemony of sports such as football as the worlds favourite game” – Muriel & Crawford in Video Games as Culture